 Before I knew it, it was Friday.
 I had been going to school for four days.
 I was getting low on food so I fired up Izaak’s car and drove to the food bank.

-At the food bank I asked if they had any thank you cards.
-I explained to them that I really needed to give someone a thank you card and they gave me a whole pack of them.
+At the food bank, I asked if they had any thank you cards.
+I explained to them that I really needed to give someone a thank you card, so they gave me a whole pack of them.
 I drove home all excited and thought, “I am going to ask George if he can write a nice note in this card for me to give to the nurse at the walk-in clinic.”

 I walked over to George’s and knocked on his door.
 He opened it with a big smile.
-As usual, he was wearing nothing but a pair of ripped and torn jeans and his tattoos.
-He was completely covered in saw dust.
+As usual, he was wearing nothing but a pair of ripped torn jeans and his tattoos.
+He was completely covered in sawdust.